cvs-health/testilo/README.md

 - `browserID`: This specifies the default browser type (`'chromium'`, `'firefox'`, or `'webkit'`) of the job.
 - `acts`: an array of acts.

-In this example, the script contains 3 acts.
-The first is a placeholder, and the others are `test` acts. whose `which` property is `'private'`.
-If the above batch were merged with this script, in each job the placeholder would be replaced with the `private` acts of a target.
-For example, the first act of the first job would launch a Chromium browser, navigate to the Acme login page, complete and submit the login form, wait for the account page to load, run the Axe tests, and then run the QualWeb tests.
-If the batch contained additional targets, additional jobs would be created, with the login actions for each target specified in the `private` array of the `acts` object of that target.
+In this example, the script contains 3 acts, of which the first is a placeholder.
+If the above batch were merged with this script, in each job the placeholder would be replaced with the acts in the `private` act group of a target.
+For example, the first act of the first job would launch a Chromium browser on a default device, navigate to the Acme login page, complete and submit the login form, wait for the account page to load, run the Axe tests, and then run the QualWeb tests.
+If the batch contained additional targets, additional jobs would be created, with the acts for each target specified by the `private` property of the `actGroups` object of that target.

-As shown in this example, it is possible for any particular placeholder to override the default device type and/or browser type by having its own optional `deviceID` and/or `browserID` property.
+As shown in this example, it is possible for any particular placeholder to override the default device type and/or browser type of the script by having its own optional `deviceID` and/or `browserID` property.
 Some rules are particularly relevant to some device types and/or can be successfully tested only with particular browser types.
 Overriding the default device and browser types lets you handle such constraints.

 ### Target list to batch

 If you have a target list, the `batch` module of Testilo can convert it to a simple batch.
-The batch will contain, for each target, only one array of acts, named `main`, containing only a `launch` act (depending on the script to specify the browser and device types and depending on the target to specify the target description and URL).
+The batch will contain, for each target, only one act group, named `main`, containing only a `launch` act.
+The target’s entry in the target list will determine the `what` and `url` properties of the target, and the `launch` acts will not override the values of those properties.

 #### Invocation